 Address: 3770 S Las Vegas Blvd, Las Vegas, NV 89109

-If you’re a live music fan like me, then you’ll want to check the calendar to see who’s playing at Dolby Live.
-On any night of the week, you can get dressed up and enjoy a live performance at Dolby Live – formerly known as the Park Theater.
+If you’re a live music fan like me, you’ll want to check the calendar to see who’s coming to the Dolby Live Theater at Park MGM.
+On any night of the week, you can get dressed up (though there isn’t a dress code) and enjoy a live performance at Dolby Live, formerly the Park Theater.

-Set on Park MGM Casino Hotel grounds, the indoor amphitheater is the second largest theater on the Las Vegas Strip and hosts concerts and residency performances.
+This indoor arena is the second-largest theater on the Las Vegas Strip and hosts concerts as well as residency performances.
 You can find Dolby Live next to the T-Mobile Arena and Toshiba Plaza.

-The best thing about this theater is that it is small, with about 6,400 seats, meaning you will not find a bad seat in the house, including from the balcony and mezzanine seats.
-Performers who have and will perform at Dolby Live include Bruno Mars, Usher, Maroon 5, and Jonas Brothers.
+The best thing about this theater is that it is small as concert arenas go, with about 5,200 seats, meaning you will not find a bad seat in the house, including from the balcony and mezzanine seats.
+Performers who have performed at Dolby Live include Cher, Stevie Nicks, Usher, Maroon 5, and the Jonas Brothers.